 A failure to follow the rules opens the decisions of the club up to judicial review by the High Court, potential court action by members against the club for breaches of contract (the rules are arguably a contract between the club and its members), or investigation from the Registrar of Incorporated Societies for breaches of the rules (although this appears to be rare).

 Affiliation by a club to a sport’s governing body (regional or national) may bind the club to that governing body’s rules.
 Care should therefore be taken to ensure that the club’s rules align with those stipulated by the governing body.

 If a member or the club is required to take part in a disciplinary process initiated by the governing body, the club should familiarise itself with the disciplinary process to be followed.
 It may be helpful to nominate a club member, or sub-committee in larger organisations, whose role is to familiarise themselves with disciplinary processes and to be the main point of contact if a disciplinary issue arises.

 The club should consider whether the complaint is serious enough that it warrants obtaining legal advice.
 That will require consideration of the nature of any allegation against the member/club, the potential penalty, the publicity that may flow from the complaint, and the need for protection of the club and/or its members.

 When faced with a complaint about a member, a club committee’s first step should be to check the rules before making any decisions.
 The rules should be the cornerstone of the club’s operation and therefore it is vital that they are up to date and are sufficiently broad to deal with issues that each particular club faces.

-Every club should review its rules periodically to ensure that the club has sufficient powers to adopt codes of conduct and/or discipline members if required.
-If a club does not have a code of conduct or disciplinary processes, the club should consider an amendment to the rules, or if the rules already allow it, adopt regulations or policies which deal with those matters.
+Every club should review its rules regularly to ensure that the club has sufficient powers to adopt codes of conduct and/or discipline members if required.
+If a club does not have a code of conduct or disciplinary processes, the club should consider an amendment to its rules, or if the rules already allow it, adopt regulations or policies which deal with those matters.